Building Inclusive Workplaces.

-In recent years, many people have become dissatisfied with the amount of energy and effort spent on safety, which increasingly doesn’t generate the performance expected.
-It often seems like we are continuing to put more and more in, and are getting less and less out.
+It seems like we are continuing to put more and more in and getting less and less out.
 The more we focus on the deficit, the larger it seems to be.
-In fact, there is a growing feeling that the way safety is being managed can create a drain on overall performance, sometimes even making safety worse.
+There is a growing feeling that the way safety is being managed can create a drain on overall performance, sometimes even making safety worse.

-Where most current approaches to safety focus is on eliminating “negatives”, Why-Based Safety is a positive and inspiring approach, evoking effective safety leadership focused on harvesting what is going right and building on it.
-It is about connecting with people in a very human and personal way, understanding what really matters most to them, what challenges they face and building from there.
+Most current approaches to safety focus on eliminating negatives.
+Why-Based Safety is a positive and inspiring approach.
+It evokes change in safety leadership, focusing on harvesting what is going right and building on it.
+It connects with people in a very human and personal way, understanding what really matters most to them, what challenges they face and building from there.

-Keep Safety Connected with the organisation’s Why (the company’s higher purpose, cause or belief; the very reason it exists).
-This will naturally unleash passion, innovation and care.
-Although it is still popular around to world to say so, safety is not the top priority, not job #1, and not the single most important thing that organisations pay attention to every day.
-Safety however is an enabler of a company’s purpose, which is always rooted in serving others and in this way is a critical ‘How’ an organisation fulfils on it’s ‘Why’.
-It is entirely inconsistent to have a Why in service of and contributing positively to others (customers, the public, etc.) whilst harming your people.
-When we lose this perspective, and try and make safety the centre of the world of work, we make work unproductive, and paradoxically, less safe.
-However, when people are viscerally connected to the company’s Why, they experience a great sense of fulfilment and accomplishment and become both more productive and safe.
+Keeping Safety Connected with the organisation’s Higher Purpose It’s cause or belief and the very reason it exists.
+This naturally unleashes passion, innovation and care.
+It is still popular around the world to say, safety is not the top priority or the single most important thing that organisations pay attention to every single day.
+Safety is an enabler of the company’s purpose, which is always rooted in serving others and to fulfil on the organisation’s beliefs.
+It is inconsistent to be in service of and contributing positively to others including your customers and the public, whilst harming your own people.
+When we lose this perspective and try to make safety the centre of the world of work, we make work unproductive and paradoxically less safe.
+When people are viscerally connected to the company’s Higher Purpose, they experience a great sense of fulfilment and accomplishment and become more productive and safer.

 Let People Be the Solution, not a problem to be solved or managed.
-By connecting with people and creating a genuine condition of trust, and care, people will naturallychoose to follow policies and procedures.
-When provided with the right support, we all will adapt, learn and grow…becoming more safe and productive in our work.
-The reverse of this idea, which is all too common, is the perspective that people are unable to work safely on their own, and thus need rules and procedures, systems and processes to keep them under control.
-When something goes wrong, it’s because “somebody somewhere didn’t do what they were supposed to do.”
-The compulsion to create more control, especially following an incident, leads to more rules and procedures to be added on top of the existing rules and procedures creating the potential for work to become “unworkable.”
-We believe there is a better way where policies and procedures are fully in service of enabling people rather than restricting or trying to control them.
+Connecting with people, creating a genuine condition of trust and care, people will naturally choose to follow policies and procedures.
+When provided with the right support, we all adapt, learn and grow to become safer and more productive in our work.
+The reverse of this idea, which is all too common, is the perspective that people are unable to work safely on their own, needing rules and procedures, to keep them under control.
+When something goes wrong, it’s blamed on someone not following the rules.
+The compulsion to create more control, following an incident, leads to more rules and procedures added on top of the existing ones.
+Creating the potential for work to become unworkable.
+WhyNot believes there is a better way where policies and procedures are fully in service of enabling people to work safer rather than restricting or trying to control them.

-Build on Strengths – In most high-risk work environments today, safety is still measured by the absence of negatives, a sum of the total days missed from work or recordable injuries.
-However, by playing to people’s natural strengths of noticing when things just ‘don’t feel right’, or being aware of when policies and procedures no longer fully cover the changing conditions and then intervening, are the keys to all for us to stay safe.
+Build on Strengths in most high-risk work environments, safety is still measured by the absence of negatives, a sum of the total days missed from work or recordable injuries.
+Playing to people’s natural strengths of noticing when things don’t feel right or being aware of when policies and procedures no longer fully cover the changing conditions and then intervening, are key for us all to stay safe.

-Catching something in the process of going wrong, not after it has gone wrong, is the key to creating safe work.
-At their best, people are highly innovative and resilient, and we believe that increasing these capabilities is the key to the next generation of safety.
-From the perspective of Why- Based Safety, safety is the presence of positives – people doing more and more of the right things.
+At their best, people are highly innovative and resilient, we believe that increasing these capabilities is the key to the next generation of safety.
+From the perspective of Why- Based Safety, safety is the presence of positives, people doing more of the right things.

-We’re interested in your views as to how safety is positioned in your organisation, is it primarily focused on stopping bad things happening or enabling more of the good things we all want?
-Is your organisation’s Why clear and compelling and how connected are you and your people to it?
-Please let us know….
+We’re interested in your views as to how safety is positioned in your organisation.
+Is it primarily focused on stopping bad things happening or enabling more of the good things we all want?